LearningProcesss/query-collection/README.md

 # query-collection

-My goal is to create a simple but powerful way to search within a collection of object using a query that relflects MongoDB syntax.
+Goal is to create a simple but powerful way to search within a collection of object using a query that relflects MongoDB syntax.

 ## Installation